- Price per person:

 The sailing will go on to our main destination, the Balmaceda Hill, from where we will see the spectacular Balmaceda Glacier.
 We will disembark in Toro Port, where together with our guide we will make a walk by the Témpanos Lagoon shore.
 After a short break, we will continue towards the Serrano Glacier through a native forest of coigües (Nothofagus dombeyi), ñirres (Nothofagus antarctica) and ciruelillos (Embothrium coccineum), enjoying the impressive vegetation and the contrast between the sky and the ice of the sea.
 Once in the Serrano Glacier, we will enjoy a whiskey with thousand-year-old ice while we have a spectacular panoramic view of the Serrano Glacier.

-We will make a last stop in the beautiful Última Esperanza Fjord, where a delicious typical Patagonian lunch with roasted lamb, will be waiting for us, after which we will go back to Puerto Natales, reaching there at 6:00 pm.
+We will make a last stop in the beautiful Última Esperanza Fjord, where a delicious typical Patagonian lunch with roasted lamb, will be waiting for us, after which we will go back to Puerto Natales.

-*The menu of lamb can be replaced by chicken, fish or vegetarian menu.
+*The menu of lamb can be replaced by a vegetarian menu.

 - In what period of the year the navigation is made?

 The navigation is made from September to April, period of time in which the weather conditions allow to navigate the Señoret Channel.